arrayfire/arrayfire-js/CONTRIBUTING.md

 ### Documentation Rules

-- All new functionality covered by documentation
+- All functionality covered by documentation
-- Functionality changes have to involve appropriate changes at the documentation also
+- Functionality changes have to involve appropriate changes in the documentation also
 - All documented functionality refer to appropriate chapter of the [ArrayFire documentation](http://www.arrayfire.com/docs/index.htm) if available